Retaining the Best Employees is a Strategy, Not a One-time Event.

-Paying attention to this part of will allow your business and the people you employ to S.O.A.R. ©
+Paying attention to this will allow your business and the people you employ to S.O.A.R. ©

 Orient them to the position: How is it done?
-Orientation and onboarding; Training and development; Worker Training and Learning Checklists to teach people exactly what to do.
+Orientation and onboarding; training and development; Worker Training Learning Checklists to teach people exactly what to do.

 Do you have an annual performance discussion and review with each of your employees to determine their past results and future objectives?
 Do you have a plan to review the performance of your new employees and set them on the right path?